PLAYFAIR’s gateway into the Schengen zone of Europe is situated in Athens Greece, a location of both strategic and symbolic importance within Europe.

 - Food & Beverage, from €300.000

 * For jointly owned property the right of residence is granted only if the owners of the property are spouses with indivisible shares in the property.
+All investment may be liquidated within 5 years from initial acquisition or application.

 Greek Golden Visa holders are offered Residency (excluding work rights) for all family members (children up to 21 and parents), with no minimum stay (renewable after five years provided investment is maintained), with no requirement to reside and with free access to: